koyeb/koyeb-api-client-go/api/v1/koyeb/docs/DeploymentProvisioningInfoStage.md

 `func (o *DeploymentProvisioningInfoStage) HasFinishedAt() bool`

 HasFinishedAt returns a boolean if a field has been set.

+### GetBuildAttempts

+`func (o *DeploymentProvisioningInfoStage) GetBuildAttempts() []DeploymentProvisioningInfoStageBuildAttempt`

+GetBuildAttempts returns the BuildAttempts field if non-nil, zero value otherwise.

+### GetBuildAttemptsOk

+`func (o *DeploymentProvisioningInfoStage) GetBuildAttemptsOk() (*[]DeploymentProvisioningInfoStageBuildAttempt, bool)`

+GetBuildAttemptsOk returns a tuple with the BuildAttempts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBuildAttempts

+`func (o *DeploymentProvisioningInfoStage) SetBuildAttempts(v []DeploymentProvisioningInfoStageBuildAttempt)`

+SetBuildAttempts sets BuildAttempts field to given value.

+### HasBuildAttempts

+`func (o *DeploymentProvisioningInfoStage) HasBuildAttempts() bool`

+HasBuildAttempts returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)